Particl-Community/academy/in-depth/indepth_mp_explained.rst

 Characteristics
 ---------------

-While the :term:`Particl Marketplace` is an easy-to-use e-commerce platform, what happens in the background is relatively complex and employs several brand new technologies.
+While the :term:`Particl Marketplace` is an easy-to-use e-commerce platform, what happens in the background is relatively complex and employs several brand-new technologies.
 There's no server, central database, or employees working at keeping the marketplace up and running.
 Instead, it relies on an intricate combination of distributed technologies developed, maintained, and run by a vast and global network of participants.

 * **Autonomous** — runs by itself and requires no human intervention
 * **Secure** — has the highest level of digital security provided by trustless encryption